warproxxx/warproxxx.github.io/about.md

 Over the last 2 years, I have been working full time/part time on different crypto currency algorithms.
 Recently, I have started having some success.
-Now that Market has validated that I know some stuffs, I can now write.
-My other vested interests to write are:
+After receiving Market's validation I now know I can write.
+My vested interests to write are:

 - I barley know any one in this space.
 I want to know more people and make more friends.